 The following excerpt about Susan Gaumer is from Weniger's 1946 book:

-1789-1863 a son named Jacob Gaumer, Jr.: According to the findagrave.com memorial (50180140) of Jacob Gaumer, Jr., he is the son of Johann Jacob Gaumer and Maria Catherine (Sowash) Gaumer, was born in 1789, married Elizabeth Sturtz, died on December 12, 1863, and is buried in the New Hope Lutheran Cemetery, Muskingum County, Ohio.
+1789-1863 a son named Jacob Gaumer, Jr.: A website indicates that Jacob Gaumer, Jr., son of Johann Jacob Gaumer and Maria Catherine (Sowash) Gaumer, was born in 1789, married Elizabeth Sturtz, died on December 12, 1863, and is buried in the New Hope Lutheran Cemetery, Muskingum County, Ohio.

 The following excerpt about Jacob Gaumer, Jr. is from the Adams Township portion of the 1892 book "Biographical and Historical Memoirs of Muskingum County, Ohio": "Jacob Gaumer, Jr., came to Ohio in 1808 with his father, Jacob Gaumer, who was a Revolutionary soldier and settled first in Washington township and then in Salem township, giving two acres of his land for the Lutheran church.
 Jacob Gaumer, Jr., after marriage, in 1814, moved with his family through the woods and settled in Adams township, on the land now occupied by Geo.
 W. Bell.
 He was a noted hunter and selected this land on one of his hunting excursions.
 He built the first brick house in Adams township.
 The brick were made and burned on his farm in 1840 and the building was erected in 1841, and is still in good condition.
 Mr. Gaumer assisted to build the log Lutheran church and also the barn structure which took its place.
 He was a soldier in the war of 1812."